 Table of Contents

 Choosing the right medication to manage ADHD can feel overwhelming.
-Two of the most commonly prescribed options, Vyvanse and Adderall, are stimulants that affect brain chemicals to improve attention, focus, and impulse control.
-While both medications can be effective, they have differences in how they work, their side effects, and how they feel when taken.
+Two commonly prescribed options, Vyvanse and Adderall, are stimulants that affect brain chemicals to improve attention, focus, and impulse control.
+While both medications can be effective, they differ in how they work, their side effects, and how they feel when taken.

 Understanding the difference between Vyvanse and Adderall can help you or a loved one make an informed decision about ADHD medications.
-This guide to Vyvanse vs Adderall explores their benefits, risks, and what to consider when discussing treatment options with a healthcare provider.
+This guide explores their benefits, risks, and what to consider when discussing treatment options with a healthcare provider.

 What Is Adderall?

 Adderall is a prescription medication made up of two active ingredients: amphetamine and dextroamphetamine.
 These are CNS (central nervous system) stimulants that help improve focus, attention, and impulse control.
-Adderall is commonly prescribed for individuals with ADHD (attention deficit hyperactivity disorder).
-It may also be indicated to manage narcolepsy (a sleep disorder that triggers excessive daytime sleepiness [1].
+Adderall is commonly prescribed for individuals with ADHD and may also manage narcolepsy, a sleep disorder that triggers excessive daytime sleepiness.

-The medication works by increasing the levels of neurotransmitters, particularly dopamine and norepinephrine.
-These chemical messengers help regulate attention and behavior.
+The medication works by increasing levels of neurotransmitters, particularly dopamine and norepinephrine, which help regulate attention and behavior.
 By boosting their activity, Adderall helps people stay focused, organized, and less distracted.

-Adderall comes in two main forms: Adderall IR (an immediate-release tablet) and Adderall XR (an extended-release capsule).
-IR works quickly and lasts for 4 to 6 hours, while XR provides effects for up to 12 hours due to its extended-release mechanism.
+Adderall comes in two main forms: Adderall IR (immediate-release) and Adderall XR (extended-release).
+IR works quickly and lasts 4 to 6 hours, while XR provides effects for up to 12 hours.

-Since Adderall is classified as a Schedule II controlled substance, it has a high potential for misuse and dependence [2].
-Anyone prescribed Adderall should take the medication exactly as prescribed to mitigate these risks.
+Since Adderall is a Schedule II controlled substance, it has a high potential for misuse and dependence.
+It should be taken exactly as prescribed to mitigate these risks.

 How Does It Feel to Take Adderall?

-For someone with ADHD, taking Adderall can feel like finally having a clear head.
-Tasks that used to feel scattered or overwhelming may seem more manageable.
-Many people report being able to focus better, think more clearly, and stay on track without being distracted.
+For someone with ADHD, taking Adderall can feel like having a clear head.
+Tasks that used to feel overwhelming may seem more manageable.
+Many people report better focus, clearer thinking, and improved ability to stay on track.

 - Dry mouth